A Question of Suspense

 A Question of Suspense is a low budget 1961 British black and white crime drama "B" film directed by Max Varnel and starring Peter Reynolds, Noelle Middleton and Yvonne Buckingham.
 It was written by Lawrence Huntington from a story by Roy Vickers.
 It was one of several crime films starring Reynolds.

 Plot

-Tellman Drew is a businessman who has deposited £30,000 worth of forged bonds with his bank.
+James Tellman Drew is a businessman who has deposited £30,000 worth of forged bonds with his bank.
 When his chief clerk and childhood friend Frank Brigstock discovers the fraud, Drew offers him a partnership in his business, but lures him to a lonely spot by the coast and murders him and buries his body.
 Drew persuades the police that it was Frank who had been behind the scam and has absconded.

 Rose Marples, who has been living with Frank as his wife, and has known both men since her youth, is not convinced.
 She begins her own investigation, ultimately discovering the burial site and bringing about Drew's demise.